CelestialSayuki/Geekbench-Data-Scraper/README.md

 * **Login and Session Management:** Logs into Geekbench Browser using provided credentials and saves/loads session cookies for authentication.
 * **Database Integration:** Stores scraped benchmark data in a local SQLite database.
-* **Database Initialization and Versioning:** Automatically initializes the database table and includes a basic versioning mechanism (note: the data table will be recreated if the version doesn't match).
-* **NULL Row Cleanup:** Added a cleanup step to remove contiguous rows from the highest ID downwards that consist entirely of NULL values.
-This helps in cleaning up entries corresponding to 404s or incomplete fetches at the end of the data range.
 * **Resume Capability:** Can resume fetching new benchmark results from the highest ID already present in the database.
-* **Missing ID Validation and Fetching (Phase 1):** Checks for gaps in IDs within the database (missing IDs less than or equal to the current highest ID) and attempts to fetch data for these missing IDs.
 * **Fetch All NULL Data Rows (Phase N):** Identifies rows in the database where all specified data columns are NULL and attempts to refetch the data for these IDs.
 * **Fetch Specific IDs (Phase X):** Allows the user to specify one or more specific benchmark IDs to fetch via a command-line argument.
-* **Continuous Catch-up Scraping (Phase 2):** Starts fetching new benchmark results from the ID immediately following the highest ID in the database and continues scraping up to the currently available maximum ID on the browser.
+* **Catch-up Scraping (Phase 2):** Starts fetching new benchmark results from the ID immediately following the highest ID in the database and continues scraping up to the currently available maximum ID on the browser.
-* **Continuous Sync Fetch (Phase 3):** When running in continuous mode, after fetching historical data up to the current maximum, the script transitions to a synchronization phase.
+* **Sync Fetch (Phase 3):** When running in continuous mode, after fetching historical data up to the current maximum, the script transitions to a synchronization phase.
 It periodically checks the Geekbench Browser for newly added benchmark results and fetches them to keep the database up-to-date.
 * **Raw Data File Saving:** Saves the raw file for each benchmark result locally.
 * **Raw Data Organization:** Organizes scattered raw files from the main directory into subfolders grouped by ID range (e.g., `raw_data_5/1-5000`).
 * **Raw Data Compression:** Compresses subfolders of organized raw data files into `.zip` archives and deletes the original folders to save space.
-* **Multiprocess Fetching:** Utilizes multiprocessing to fetch data concurrently, improving efficiency.
-* **Enhanced Authentication Handling:** Improved logic for detecting and responding to authentication errors that may occur during data fetching phases, facilitating re-authentication.
-* **Progress Indicator:** Displays a simple progress indicator during fetching batches, file organization, and compression.

 ## Requirements